draghuram/draghuram.github.io/_posts/2018-01-20-how-many-byes.md

 also found the solution starting from problem statement itself.

-Sure, the math is pretty elementary but all the same, the formal treatment of the problem presents a pleasant deviation from the usual coding work :-).
+Sure, the math is pretty elementary but all the same, the formal treatment of the problem presented a pleasant deviation from the usual coding work :-).

-Even more importantly, the problem presents an interesting opportunity to teach kids that what works for few inputs may not work for all inputs and that it is very important to prove the solution for a general case.
+Even more importantly, the problem provided an interesting opportunity to teach kids that what works for few inputs may not work for all inputs and that it is very important to prove the solution for a general case.